pyjanitor-devs/pandas_flavor/README.md

 ## Register accessors

-Accessors (in pandas) are objects attached to a attribute on the Pandas DataFrame/Series that provide extra, specific functionality.
+Accessors (in pandas) are objects attached to an attribute on the Pandas DataFrame/Series that provide extra, specific functionality.
 For example, `pandas.DataFrame.plot` is an accessor that provides plotting functionality.